DNKpp/mimicpp/README.md

 Users can therefore add their specializations of the ``mimicpp::custom::Printer`` type and thus tell ``mimic++`` how a given type shall be printed.

 Custom specializations will always be prefered over any pre-existing printing methods, thus users may even override the stringification of the internal report types.

+### Matchers

+Matchers are used to check, whether arguements satisfy some requirements.
+There are already many existing matchers available, but users often have special needs.
+``mimic++`` provides a very generic ``mimicpp::PredicateMatcher``, which is often already sufficient.
+But, if one needs full control, just start with a fresh type (without any inheritance) and start building your own.
+They just have to match the ``mimicpp::matcher_for`` concept.
+For more information, head to the documentation.

+### Policies

+There are multiple types of policie, depending on the task they shall fulfill.
+The expectation policy has full control, whether a match can be made or shall be rejected, while the finalize policy determines, what a mock shall do, when it actually matched
+(like returning a value or throwing an exception).
+They can implement arbitrary logic, so feel free to experiment.
+There is no base type requirement, they simply have to satisfy either the ``mimicpp::expectation_policy_for``, ``mimicpp::control_policy`` or ``mimicpp::finalize_policy_for_``.

 ### Documentation